codingnekochan/codingnekochan/README.md

 - **Vue :** Because there's no such thing as knowing too much.

 ### 💻 Current Projects
-- **"Glos" - A Dictionary Web App:** This app goes beyond just definitions—think synonyms, antonyms, voice search, and even bookmarking features with IndexedDB.
+- **"Glos" - A Dictionary Web App**
+  This app goes beyond just definitions—think synonyms, antonyms, voice search, and even bookmarking features with IndexedDB.

-- **CV Generator App:** A straightforward project where I’m used **React, Tailwind, html2canvas, and jsPDF** to create a user-friendly tool for generating CVs.
+- **CV Generator App**
+  A straightforward project where I used React, Tailwind, html2canvas, and jsPDF to create a user-friendly tool for generating CVs.

+- **Estatein**
-- **Estatein:** A fully responsive website for a fictional real estate company where I'm using **React, Tailwind, and Framer Motion** to build fun,interactive pages.
+  A fully responsive website for a fictional real estate company where I'm using React, Tailwind, and Framer Motion to build fun, interactive pages.

-- **"ShowDelve"- An Entertainment Web App:** This is where I’m learning Firebase.
+- **"ShowDelve" - An Entertainment Web App**
+  This is where I’m learning Firebase.
 It’s a movie catalog app built with React where users can explore movies, add them to their watchlists, and even categorize lists.

+- **Bestie's Portfolio Website**
+  Collaborated on building the portfolio website for my designer best friend, where I:
+  - Set up the backend with Strapi for dynamic content updates.
+  - Integrated React components and worked on responsiveness using Tailwind CSS.

 ### ✨ My Future Plans
 - Build more full-stack applications to get comfortable with both frontend and backend development.